effl-lab/effl-lab.github.io/content/_index.md

 **Join us?** Apply through POSTECH EE or GSAI.
 For details, see [here](/docs/how-to-join/graduate/).

 ### **News**
+- (Nov 2024) Hyunjong has won outstanding paper award at KAIA fall conference for his work, AudioBERT 🏆
 - (Sep 2024) Three papers accepted at EMNLP 2024 🇺🇸
 - (Sep 2024) Received Gemma 2 Academic Program Credit Award from Google ($10,000) 💰
 - (Jul 2024) An undergrad intern (Inkwan) will be a Korean Presidential Science Fellow 💰